 But every now and again, senders don’t quite choose the right postage size for what they’re sending.
-At best, this makes delivery a little more expensive, and at worst it results in a surcharge from the courier who, after having expected a small parcel, got was something much bigger instead.
+At best, this makes delivery a little more expensive, and at worst it results in a surcharge from the courier who, having expected a small parcel, got something much bigger instead.

 Well, here at Parcel2Go we want you to save money by ensuring your items get into the right postage size bracket.
 Here’s a breakdown of the postage sizes you can send:

 With that in mind, we whipped up a quick guide to parcel sizes using five examples that you might have found yourself sending from time to time.